saucelabs/sauce-docs/docs/testfairy/sdk/tf-production.md

 - Call `TestFairyWrapper.begin()` in your main activity.

-Without any calls to any of the TestFairy SDK, Proguard will eventually remove the entire compiled code from the result `classes.dex` and the final APK.
+Without any calls to any of the TestFairy SDK, Proguard removes the entire compiled code from the result `classes.dex` and the final APK.

-#### Option 2: Use a class loader
+#### Option 2: Use a Class Loader

-Android allows loading classes into memory on-the-fly.
-This is for advanced developers.
+Android allows advanced developers to load classes into memory on-the-fly.
 You can use Java reflections to load TestFairy class into memory only on a Debug build.

 Replace the code where you call `TestFairy.begin()` with the code below.